slackapi/bolt-python/docs/_basic/listening_messages.md

 <div class="section-content">

-To listen to messages that [your app has access to receive](https://api.slack.com/messaging/retrieving#permissions), you can use the `message()` method which filters out events that aren’t of type `message`.
+To listen to messages that [your app has access to receive](https://api.slack.com/messaging/retrieving#permissions), you can use the `message()` method which filters out events that aren't of type `message`.

 `message()` accepts an argument of type `str` or `re.Pattern` object that filters out any messages that don’t match the pattern.